speedscale/docs/docs/security/data_protection.md

 Speedscale access to Customer Data is limited to functions with a business requirement.
 Speedscale has implemented access control for all employees with regular auditing and incident management processes.
 Access to customer data by Speedscale employees is restricted using a variety of controls including Multi-Factor Authentication.
 Speedscale enforces the principle of least privilege and need-to-know for access to Customer Data.
 Adherence to this principle is audited continuously using 3rd party automated systems.

+### Data Loss Prevention

+Speedscale can redact sensitive and personally identifiable information found in captured traffic.
+Redaction happens before traffic leaves the customer network, and the original data cannot be recreated.
+View our [Data Loss Prevention](dlp.md) page for more details.

 ## Encryption
 Customer submitted data is encrypted when it leaves the customer premises and decrypted by Speedscale.